 I am a Taoist, rooting my lineage from the natural school of Taoist discovery.
 I have been a Taoist my entire life.
-As a child I spent most of my time wandering rivers and forests just exploring nature.
-I spent countless moments wandering up and down rivers and learning what it was to flow with life and nature.
-In this, I consider nature itself to be my first true teacher in life.
+As a child, I spent most of my time wandering rivers and forests, exploring nature.
+I spent countless moments wandering up and down rivers and learning how to flow with life and nature.
+I consider nature itself to be my first true Taoist teacher in life.

-Later in life I decided to understand human culture.
-Being a Taoist is wonderful, but we are each interconnected in a larger society.
-Humanity has created its own subset of rules and beliefs to explore.
+Being a natural Taoist is lovely, but we are each interconnected in a larger society.
+Humanity has created a complicated entanglement of rules and beliefs to navigate.
 So I went out and explored humanity for 15 years.
-In society, I was trained as a physicist and mathematician.
-Later I somehow also earned a mechanical engineering degree.
-How all this happened I am not sure since I started off as a marine biologist.
-One can get side tracked when exploring life.
-I do remember being told by a job recruiter at AT&T, all I could do with a physics education (with a A- grade average) was to wash test tubes for AT&T, so I figure maybe the engineering degree could be useful for also washing dishes besides cleaning out a few test tubes.
-I was wrong, it didn’t help me wash dishes… but that’s life, live and learn.
+I started as a marine biologist, but I just enjoyed physics too much, which led to my choice to be a physicist and mathematician.
+True story, I was told by a job recruiter at AT&T all I could do with my physics degree was to wash test tubes for AT&T. I then got a mechanical engineering degree for washing dishes besides cleaning out those test tubes.
+I was wrong; it didn’t help me wash dishes… but that’s life: live and learn.

-After finishing several official degrees so I could pretend to fit in society, I went off in my disguise to discover what it meant to be in main stream culture.
-I ended up working at first as a engineer building things out of Teflon.
-Then for a few years I built paper airplanes and real airplanes .
-Every 3 years I would just switch around to something new to experience.
-At some point I began computer programming and chasing logic patterns.
-I spent time exploring the Internet and building Drug and Alcohol treatment systems for purposes of helping people recover and get aid.
-Later on I even spent a year or so writing a few very boring XML and programming books.
-However, I did manage to slip some poetry into those programming books.
+I then went off in disguise to discover what it meant to be in mainstream culture.
+I worked at first as a mechanical engineer building scientific products out of Teflon.
+Then for a few years, I built paper airplanes and jet planes.
+Every three years, I would switch around for something new to experience.
+Later, I began computer programming and chasing logic patterns.
+I spent time exploring the Internet and building Drug and Alcohol treatment systems to help people recover and get aid.
+Later, I spent a year writing a few boring programming books.
+However, I did manage to slip poetry into those programming books.
 So officially, I am also a published poet.
 Heh! 😉

-Of course this history isn’t complete, I could write an entirely different bio about my personal goals to improve the public mental health care system, being an author, how I married my love Julie after knowing her for 3 days, stories about wandering the streets helping people, a consulting business, a lifelong practice of patterning studies or the healing practice I have been refining.
-The fact is we are each a rainbow of experience and stories.
-In that we each have much to teach and show in our stories to the world.
+Of course, this history isn’t complete; I could write an entirely different bio about my personal goals to improve the public mental health care system, how I married my love Julie after knowing her for three days, stories about wandering the streets helping people, a corporate consulting business, a lifelong healing practice I have been refining.
+We are each a rainbow of experiences and stories, and we each have much to teach and show in our stories to the world.

 While in graduate school I went into a public health career working to improve access to public data through health information technologies.
 I served society at the federal, state and local levels for 15 years.
-These experiences gave me a broad range of skills and understanding around public health.
+These experiences gave me a broad range of skills and an understanding of public health and service.

-My experience facilitating movement meditation started in 2002 at a studio called The Dance Matrix, in Bisbee, Arizona while studying western herbalism.
-The experience of being in the desert was a magical part of my personal transformation.
+My experience facilitating movement meditation started in 2002 at a studio called The Dance Matrix, in Bisbee, Arizona while studying Western herbalism.
+The experience of being in the desert was a magical part of my transformation.

 To discover the Tao is to embrace the motion of our life.
 Experience connections, freedom and wild wisdom on the dancing path!